justinrummel/jr.com-mm/_pages/fxck.md

 Is this Tax Deductible?

-> F C Cancer Foundation is a 501c3 nonprofit organization (Tax ID#26-2359885), which fights cancer by raising awareness and educating about early cancer detection and prevention, ultimately putting an end to late stage cancer diagnosis.
+> Yes!
+F C Cancer Foundation is a 501c3 nonprofit organization (Tax ID# 26-2359885)

+Will donors receive donation receipts?

+> Yes.
+When donations are made, the donor will receive a confirmation email.
+A separate email will be sent by a F C Cancer Foundation director to acknowledge the gift and provide tax-deductibility information, which can be used for tax purposes.
+When logged in, the donor may click "Profile" and "My Receipts" to view a history of contributions

 Other questions are most likely answered on their [FAQ page][faq].